antonkratz/genome-research-edgeR-DESeq2/readme.md

 The example data are from this publication:
 [1] Kratz, Anton, et al. "Digital expression profiling of the compartmentalized translatome of Purkinje neurons."
 Genome research 24.8 (2014): 1396-1410. http://genome.cshlp.org/content/24/8/1396

-Four differential expression tests are performed: bound vs unbound, and bound memebrane vs unbound membrane, with DESeq2 and edgeR, respectively.
+Four differential expression tests are performed: bound vs unbound, and bound membrane vs unbound membrane, with DESeq2 and edgeR, respectively.

 Get the input data from [1]: